On Tarski's fixed point theorem: Tarski's fixed point theorem

-We shall need to consider an extension of the operator $\Gamma_\Phi$.
+We shall need to consider an extension of the operator $\Gamma_\Phi$ to the generalized elements of $L$.
 To this aim, we define an operator on subclasses of $B$ which has the properties of a closure operator.
 For $Y$ a subclass of $B$, let